-John McCain: The war hero who became Republican presidential candidate
+John McCain, the Vietnam war hero who became a Republican presidential candidate

 Mr McCain said he would rather write in the name of a conservative Republican “who’s qualified to be president”.

-When Mr Trump blamed him for the survival of the Affordable Care Act, Mr McCain sniffed, “I’ve faced tougher adversaries.”
+When Mr Trump blamed him for the survival of the Affordable Care Act, Mr McCain sniffed: “I’ve faced tougher adversaries.”

 John Sidney McCain III was born in 1936 in the Panama Canal zone, where his father was stationed in the military.